Thursday, August 24, 2023

 Thickening the Stew:

 There will be some liquid which requires thickening to become a rich gravy.
 Mix 1/4 cup of corn flour in a small bowl with enough water to make a paste.
 Add this to the stew and stir.
 Turn your slow cooker to the high setting, without the lid on and cook for another 10 minutes.
 In my slow cooker this happens quickly.
 If it hasn't thickened enough for your preference, just add some more corn flour and water, and stir through and wait for it to thicken a little more.
-(When cooking a stew, it is impossible to gauge perfectly the amount of liquid in the dish at the end of the cooking time, as a delicious gravy is essential to a tasty stew and different meats and vegetables produce varying amounts of liquid.)
+(When cooking a stew, it is impossible to gauge perfectly the amount of liquid in the pot at the end of the cooking time, as a delicious gravy is essential to a tasty stew and different meats and vegetables produce varying amounts of liquid.)

 Serve with mashed potato and pumpkin and a green vegetable, and some bread to mop up the gravy.
+You might not want to serve it with mashed potato if you added potato to the vegetables in your stew.

 Cook's notes: